 “Okay, but remember,” father cautioned as he pointed to the Hubble telescope newspaper article again, “all it takes is a mistake at the top that trickles down and fucks it up for everyone else.
 And you know that none of the people who came up with this boondoggle will get fired.”

-“That’s where the job security is,” Jason said then headed out of the dining area.
-He walked down the hallway and entered his room.
+“That’s where the job security is,” Jason said, and they shared a laugh as he left the family room.
+He headed through the dining area, down the hallway, and entered his room.
 He closed the door, and the sound of the television and David talking became faint.
 He tossed his keys onto the nightstand, then sat on his bed and took off his shoes.
 He put on a compact disc and pressed the play button on his stereo.
 He fell back onto his bed and the music permeated the room.
 He relaxed unhurriedly.

 Jason lost himself in the music as he basked in the afterglow of the meeting at work.
 He felt content, and anticipated a brighter future.
 A few minutes later he heard his mother come home followed by the sound of a couple of bags of groceries being set on the kitchen counter.
 From the calmness of his room he overheard activity happening in the rest of the house.
 He then heard a knock on the front door.
 His mother answered and he heard his friend Randy.
 “So where’s Jason?”
 Randy asked.

-“I think he’s in his room,” mother said.
+“I think he’s in his room,” mother answered.

 “I hear there’s going to be a huge party at Todd’s this weekend,” David said.